OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_cpi.rst

 These templates can be found in ``/usr/share/one/oneprovision/provisions``.

-Fireedge OneProvision uses these templates to define a **dynamic form** which references the inputs described.
+FireEdge OneProvision uses these templates to define a **dynamic form** which references the inputs described.
 E.g.

 .. code:: yaml